DukeChocula/CM3588/README.md

 The [FriendlyElec (NanoPC) CM3588](https://www.friendlyelec.com/index.php?route=product/product&product_id=294) is a RK3588 based solution with 4/8/16GB LPDDR4x memory and 0/64GB eMMC flash storage.
 The inital carrier board released with the CM3588 features 4x M.2 NVMe SSD slots (PCIe 3.0 x1 each) and a 2.5gbps RJ45 port, making it an attractive option for a low powered silent NAS at $130/$145/$174 depending on which RAM configuration you purchase.

-I will be using the precompiled Debian 12 installer founder [Here](https://drive.google.com/drive/folders/1pRbY9IMKlwChIOfoE6I9tT6dZd5T8p2E)
+I will be using the precompiled Debian 12 installer found [Here](https://drive.google.com/drive/folders/1pRbY9IMKlwChIOfoE6I9tT6dZd5T8p2E)

 The [FriendlyElec Wiki](https://wiki.friendlyelec.com/wiki/index.php/CM3588) is actually pretty good, but it can feel like a wall of text/commands to run and can be overwhelming to a new user.